Catherine Allen, Dip Con, MBACP - Brief and Long Term Counselling

-I work in private practice in Kings Cross and London Bridge, both located a few minutes from buses and underground services.
+I work in private practice in Angel, Islington and Kentish Town, both located a few minutes from buses and underground services.

-I also provide a limited number of low-cost sessions, which can be discussed during our initial meeting.
+I also have a limited number of low-cost spaces.

-Please call or email if you have any questions or would like to make an appointment.
+Please call/email if you have any questions or would like to arrange an initial meeting.

 Maps & Directions